The company is in the business of staying ahead of technology and its impacts.

 exhaustive.

-- corporate strategies, architectures and business
+- corporate strategies and architectures

 cases to enable the exploitation of emergent eBusiness technologies

-- architectures to support entire industry sectors
+- architectures to support collaborative undertakings, whether among strategic

 - all forms of electronic